 Nursing lecturers and HSE employees gathered in GMIT Mayo to take part in a formal consultation on the future of nursing education in Ireland.

-In attendance in GMIT Mayo in Castlebar were senior officials from the HSE, managers from Mayo General Hospital, Roscommon Hospital, Mayo Mental Health Services and other local agencies.
+In attendance at GMIT Mayo in Castlebar were senior officials from the HSE, managers from Mayo General Hospital, Roscommon Hospital, Mayo Mental Health Services and other local agencies.

 Co-ordinated by An Bord Altranais agus Cnáimhseachais na hÉireann – Nursing and Midwifery Board of Ireland (NMBI) – the meeting was hosted by GMIT’s Department of Nursing and Health Sciences.